Iowa Civil Rights Commission: Cooperation with local and federal agencies

 Under the Iowa Civil Rights Act, cities with a population over 29,000 must have a local commission.
 The Commission coordinates its investigative efforts with these local commissions.
-In addition, the Commission will also partner with the local commissions to for educational outreach events to the public.
+In addition, the commission will also partner with the local commissions to for educational outreach events to the public.
 The Iowa Civil Rights Commission also cooperates with federal anti-discrimination agencies.
 The Equal Employment Opportunity Commission (EEOC) has the designated the Iowa Civil Rights Commission as the Fair Employment Practices Agency (FEPA) for Iowa.
-As a FEPA, the Commission has a worksharing agreement with the EEOC.
+As a FEPA, the commission has a worksharing agreement with the EEOC.
 Under this agreement, the Commission investigates complaints of employment discrimination in Iowa that are cross-filed with both the Commission and the EEOC.
 The Iowa Civil Rights Commission also is the state agency for Iowa that participates in the U.S. Department of Housing and Urban Development's Fair Housing Assistance Program (FHAP).
 Under this program, the Commission investigates and enforces complaints of housing discrimination under the Fair Housing Act.

 Criticism

+Merger and Loss of Commission Status

+In 2023, the commission was merged with Iowa Department of Inspections, Appeals, and Licensing (DIAL), losing its independent-agency status.
+In 2024, the commission was converted into an advisory panel, greatly diminishing its ability to enforce both State and Federal Civil Rights laws.